AnetaWawer/recipe-sharing-platform/README.md

 <details>
 <summary> Get recipe by user id</summary>

-Used to fetch recipe with specific recipe id.
+Used to fetch recipes crated by user based on user id.

 **URL** : `/api/recipes/users/{user_id}`